tanaka-lusengo/builders-collective-client/README.md

 Open http://localhost:3000 to view it in your browser.

 ## Status
-Builders’ Collective is in Version 1 (post capston Demo Day).
+Builders’ Collective is in Version 1 (post capstone Demo Day).
 Version 2 will be out soon.

 ## License